 The design was controversial.
 It was not typical of many other state capitols with gold-covered domes, elegant rotundas, and spacious hallways.
 North Dakota’s capitol combined a practical floor plan that used available space efficiently by building upward to 18 stories, while putting an elegant face on the interior and exterior walls with polished stone and bronze elements.
 Because the legislature meets every other year, the two legislative chambers were set to one side where they could be closed off when not in use.
 The area known as the Memorial Hall which connects the legislative chambers with the office tower was designed to be the location of public events.
 It is lighted by south-facing windows and elegant hanging lamps; doors open onto a grand stairway to the capitol grounds.
 Despite its beautiful features, some derisively called the new capitol, “Shafer’s silo.”

 Nevertheless, after discarding some of the unnecessary adornments, the building was completed under budget for a cost of $1,984,488.26.
 Though a strike stopped work for two weeks, and financial scandals plagued the commission in charge of construction, the building was completed in late 1934 at a cost of forty-three cents per cubic foot, about half the cost of similar buildings at that time.
-The building is also far more efficient than the other two capitols it is most often compared to.
-Nearly eighty per cent of the building is occupied by state offices, while Nebraska’s capitol tower is virtually empty, and Louisiana’s forty-three story tower has a far lower rate of occupancy.
+The building was designed for efficient use.
+State agency offices occupy about 80 per cent of the capitol office tower.

 612 East Boulevard Ave.